Proxy server: Purpose

-Intercepting proxies are commonly used in businesses to enforce acceptable use policy, and to ease administrative overheads since no client browser configuration is required.
-This second reason however is mitigated by features such as Active Directory group policy, or DHCP and automatic proxy detection.
+Intercepting proxies are commonly used in businesses to enforce acceptable use policies and to ease administrative overheads since no client browser configuration is required.
+This second reason, however is mitigated by features such as Active Directory group policy, or DHCP and automatic proxy detection.

 Intercepting proxies are also commonly used by ISPs in some countries to save upstream bandwidth and improve customer response times by caching.
 This is more common in countries where bandwidth is more limited (e.g. island nations) or must be paid for.

 Issues

-The diversion/interception of a TCP connection creates several issues.
+The diversion or interception of a TCP connection creates several issues.
 First, the original destination IP and port must somehow be communicated to the proxy.
 This is not always possible (e.g., where the gateway and proxy reside on different hosts).
-There is a class of cross-site attacks that depend on certain behavior of intercepting proxies that do not check or have access to information about the original (intercepted) destination.
+There is a class of cross-site attacks that depend on certain behaviors of intercepting proxies that do not check or have access to information about the original (intercepted) destination.
 This problem may be resolved by using an integrated packet-level and application level appliance or software which is then able to communicate this information between the packet handler and the proxy.

 Intercepting also creates problems for HTTP authentication, especially connection-oriented authentication such as NTLM, as the client browser believes it is talking to a server rather than a proxy.
-This can cause problems where an intercepting proxy requires authentication, then the user connects to a site that also requires authentication.
+This can cause problems where an intercepting proxy requires authentication, and then the user connects to a site that also requires authentication.

 Finally, intercepting connections can cause problems for HTTP caches, as some requests and responses become uncacheable by a shared cache.

 Implementation methods

 In integrated firewall/proxy servers where the router/firewall is on the same host as the proxy, communicating original destination information can be done by any method, for example Microsoft TMG or WinGate.

 Interception can also be performed using Cisco's WCCP (Web Cache Control Protocol).
 This proprietary protocol resides on the router and is configured from the cache, allowing the cache to determine what ports and traffic is sent to it via transparent redirection from the router.
 This redirection can occur in one of two ways: GRE tunneling (OSI Layer 3) or MAC rewrites (OSI Layer 2).

-Once traffic reaches the proxy machine itself interception is commonly performed with NAT (Network Address Translation).
+Once traffic reaches the proxy machine itself, interception is commonly performed with NAT (Network Address Translation).
 Such setups are invisible to the client browser, but leave the proxy visible to the web server and other devices on the internet side of the proxy.
 Recent Linux and some BSD releases provide TPROXY (transparent proxy) which performs IP-level (OSI Layer 3) transparent interception and spoofing of outbound traffic, hiding the proxy IP address from other network devices.